-The Abstract Elephant Magazine LLC is an interdisciplinary, online publication dedicated to understanding the issues of the human condition through the arts, the sciences, and philosophy.
-Founded in 2018 by father-daughter duo, this publication began with the intention to create a space for comparative endeavors and interdisciplinary research.
-Our basic belief is that improvement in the human condition takes place in open dialogue and debate.
+The Abstract Elephant Magazine is an interdisciplinary, digital publication dedicated to understanding the issues of the human condition through the arts, the sciences, and philosophy.
+This magazine began with the intention to create a space for comparative endeavors and interdisciplinary research, since our basic belief is that improvement in the human condition takes place in open dialogue and debate.

-Though ambiguous, “the human condition ” is a term generally used to describe events, situations and characteristics that compose human existence.
-This can include issues of morality, philosophy and features of existence like birth, mortality, emotionality and conflict.
+Though ambiguous, “the human condition ” is a term generally used to describe events, situations, and characteristics that compose human existence.
+This can include issues of morality, philosophy, and features of existence like birth, mortality, emotionality and conflict.
 The intention of this magazine is to dismantle outdated ideas, perspectives or arguments regarding the human condition and to put forth newer conceptualizations regarding issues of human existence.
 TAEM intends to tackle what it means to be a human in today’s world on planet Earth.
 What are our societies like?
 How do we find meaning or purpose?
 What character flaws can we identify with and how do we overcome these?
 These are the kinds of questions we seek to address.

 The parable of the blind men and the elephant is believed to have originated on the Indian subcontinent, where the first written version is traced to the Buddhist text Udana 6.4 and dated to the 1st millennium BC.
 The parable is believed to be older than the Buddhist text, and has since been widely diffused across countries with variations in detail, outcome and meaning.

-Taken from Udana 6.4, the parable of the blind men and the elephant is here paraphrased:
+Taken from Udana 6.4, the parable of the blind men and the elephant is paraphrased below.

 The blind men then began to fight and to argue over what the elephant was like, which pleased the king.
 The display was entertainment for the king, who knew that the clashing of views and beliefs would incite the primitive instinct to defend what belongs to oneself and to attack what is regarded as belonging to others.